zachcarlson/ASLImageRecognition/README.md

 #create numpy files for CNN
 python .\step06_training.py csvToNpy
 ```
 11. Now that the required numpy files are made, you can run the first two models.
-There are several options for KNN to tune the value of K.  Some examples are below:
+There are several options for KNN to tune the value of K.  *If you want to run KNN on more than one K value you must include `HyperTweak` in your command.*  Some examples are below:
 ```
 #Run KNN with default K=10
 python .\step06_training.py KNN